nielskee/draft-articles/TechnicalHiringPart2.md

 - Now, allowing for the candidate being nervous, would we change our view on any of these points above?

-And make your decision : "Based on what I now know about this candidate, do I think it's more likely or less likely that we'd hire them
+And make your decision : "Based on what we now know about this candidate, do we now think it's more likely or less likely that we'd hire them ?"

 ## Online technical test platforms